Chief Research Officer

-Since joining the firm in 1996, Director of Research Larry Swedroe has spent his time, talent and energy educating investors on the benefits of evidence-based investing with enthusiasm few can match.
+Since joining the firm in 1996, Chief Research Officer Larry Swedroe has spent his time, talent and energy educating investors on the benefits of evidence-based investing with enthusiasm few can match.

 Larry was among the first authors to publish a book that explained the science of investing in layman’s terms, “The Only Guide to a Winning Investment Strategy You’ll Ever Need.”
 He has since authored seven more books: “What Wall Street Doesn’t Want You to Know” (2001), “Rational Investing in Irrational Times” (2002), “The Successful Investor Today” (2003), “Wise Investing Made Simple” (2007), “Wise Investing Made Simpler” (2010), “The Quest for Alpha” (2011) and “Think, Act, and Invest Like Warren Buffett” (2012).

-He has also co-authored seven books about investing.
-His latest work, “Your Complete Guide to Factor-Based Investing,” was co-authored with Andrew Berkin and published in October 2016.
+He has also co-authored eight books about investing.
+His latest work, “Your Complete Guide to a Successful & Secure Retirement,” was co-authored with Kevin Grogan and published in January 2019.

 Larry’s dedication to helping others has made him a sought-after national speaker.
 He has made appearances on national television shows airing on NBC, CNBC, CNN and Bloomberg Personal Finance.
 Larry is a prolific writer, contributing regularly to multiple outlets, including Advisor Perspectives and ETF.com.